 - Visible Transmittance (VT): The amount of light the window lets through measured on a scale of 0 to 1, with values generally ranging from 0.20 to 0.80.
 The higher the VT, the more light you see.

-- Condensation Resistance Factor (CRF): How tightly the window resists water buildup on a scale from 0 to 100.
+- Condensation Resistance Factor (CRF): How consistently the window resists water buildup on a scale from 0 to 100.
 The higher the CRF, the better the window will withstand condensation.

 More Panes, Less Pain

 Energy efficiency is greater in windows with more panes of glass in them.
-Double-pane windows are a popular choice for homeowners looking to find energy efficiency with replacement windows.
+Double-pane windows are a popular choice for homeowners looking to improve energy efficiency with replacement windows.

 More Than Just Tinting